 It is an excellent excuse to use pretty office supplies.

-Side note: If you’re eying up the crab cakes on the sample menu, stay tuned for the recipe in our August blog post!
+Pro tip: If you’re eying up the crab cakes on the sample menu, find my all-time favorite recipe here.

 How to meal plan…

 Choose one day of the week for meal planning and grocery shopping – and be consistent.
 I do most of the planning and all of the shopping at my house, but I ask my husband for input if I’m considering trying a new recipe or if I’m feeling indecisive about the menu.
 We always check our schedules and identify which nights we only have time for quicker meals, such as the days I take classes at the gym, he has board game nights, or either of us has an event after work.

 For a while, I shopped on Monday evenings after going to the gym.
 Since we didn’t have many fresh ingredients left in the house seven days after the last shopping trip, every Monday we would either reheat leftovers from a weekend meal at a restaurant or prepare an easy dinner like salad or pizza.
 I changed my shopping day from Monday evenings to Sunday afternoons when I started a new job that shifted my routine.
 I now appreciate that I have the option to be slightly more presentable (read: less sweaty) when I’m not going straight to the store from the gym.

 However, I do miss the smaller crowds and interaction with the evening staff.
 At 8:30pm on a Monday, there are no customers scrambling to get the last ripe tomato in the bin, children racing shopping carts down the aisles, or long lines at the cash registers.
 Shelves have recently been restocked, children are asleep at home, and staff have more time to assist individual customers.